At its core, PLANH conducts social science research at the intersection of three key thematic fields.

 Planning

 At the same time, we do not treat rules and laws as fixed or neutral.
 Rather, we recognize that every formalized rule is the outcome of socio-political processes in which norms are debated, negotiated, and institutionalized among actors—for example in parliaments or municipal councils.
-In these processes, some actors (such as politicians or local authorities) succeed in advancing their interests, while others, often less powerful, remain excluded from this negotiating game.
+In these processes, some actors (such as politicians or local authorities) may succeed in advancing their interests, while others, often less legally or socio-politically powerful, remain excluded from this negotiating game.

 Housing

-At its core, PLANH is concerned with the interaction between people, place, and space.
+PLANH is concerned with the interaction between people, place, and space.
 Housing is a broad and multifaceted field that occupies a central position in this nexus.

 Sustainable Spatial Development